 By night, Russian jets launched air strikes on key infrastructure, including housing and hospitals.
 At least 34 Palestinian civilians died during the past three months of the offensive to retake Khan Eshieh, while a tightening siege on the surrounding countryside led to shortages of food, basic goods and medical supplies.

-Khan Eshieh community leaders and activists repeatedly called on the PLO to intervene to assist civilians, saying that there were no armed groups inside the camp and that the bombardments were targeting civilians.
-However, PLO executive committee member Ahmad al-Majdalani cast doubt on these claims, asking during an appearance on the Palestinian Al-Quds TV: "If there are no insurgents, then why is the camp besieged?"
+Khan Eshieh community leaders and activists repeatedly called on the PLO to intervene, saying that there were no armed groups inside the camp and that the bombardments were targeting civilians.
+However, PLO executive committee member Ahmad al-Majdalani cast doubt on these claims, asking "If there are no insurgents, then why is the camp besieged?"

-In late November, rebels signed a truce deal for Khan Eshieh that saw more than 2,500 fighters, their families and other Palestinian civilians evacuated to northern Syria.
+In late November, rebels signed athat saw more than 2,500 fighters, their families and other Palestinian civilians evacuated to northern Syria.

 The PLO's recent visit has raised broader questions about the organisation's role in Syria and its ability - or willingness - to advocate for hundreds of thousands of Palestinian refugees caught up in the conflict since 2011.

 Majdalani told Al Jazeera that the PLO "took a solid position from the beginning that it was not interested in interfering in the internal affairs of Arab countries, including Syria".
-This, he said, was partly because of hard-earned lessons from the Lebanese civil war and the First Gulf war, when the PLO supported former Iraqi leader Saddam Hussein in the hopes of benefiting Palestinians; the move ultimately left hundreds of thousands vulnerable to reprisals in Kuwait.
+This, he said, was partly because of hard-earned lessons from the Lebanese civil war and the First Gulf war, when the PLO supported former Iraqi leader Saddam Hussein in the hopes of benefiting Palestinians; the move ultimately left hundreds of thousands vulnerable to.